Saturday, 28 September 2024

 Petrol and Coal: We all know that our society must move over to electric power.
 But the shift is so slow.
 National government could do so much through incentives, but none exist at the moment.
 Part of the problem is not only that the oil companies have such significant power over our lives, but that the electric only infrastructure may yet prove a disaster.
 The weight of electric vehicles is considerably more than petrol vehicles.
 There is talk of multi-story car parks falling down and bridges having to be rebuilt.

-Travel: In order to reduce congestion and pollutants, we all need ton travel less, and use public transport more.
+Travel: In order to reduce congestion and pollutants, we all need to travel less, and use public transport more.
 Public transport must be significantly cheaper that uses private cars.
 People must stop flying so much.
 Trips into space are unsustainable.
 We have seen this with the increase in wealth across certains parts of the world leading to a dramatic increase in air flights.
 This cannot go on indefinitely.
+The individual is not likely to have the will-power to create the change needed.